3.2K 11 7 0

 I think it’s shocking that people really think if all these challenges were present on our first date – or before we fell in love with our partners – that we would have stayed.

 Except for a few masochistic woman, many of us would have jumped ship.

 For most of us, we were already madly in love with our partners when the common stepfamily challenges started to rear their ugly heads.
 And so we stayed.

 And we continue to stay because we believe our men are worth it.
 We believe our marriage is worth it.
 And to make sure it continues to be worth it, we need to have many more good times than bad.

-When someone with children tells Laura Antonucci, a member of my Childless Stepmoms Facebook group, that she knew what she was getting into, she replies with, ”Did you know everything you were getting into with your first child?”
-And when they say “no,” she says ”Well I guess we both knew but didn’t really know.”
+One stepmom told me that when someone tells her she knew what she was getting into, she replies with, “Did you know everything you were getting into with your first child?”
+And when they say “no,” she says “Well I guess we both knew but didn’t really know.”

 I like this response.
-It’s surely more effective than the commonly used “screw you” response!
+And it’s probably more effective than giving them the finger.

 © 2012 Jenna Korf All Rights Reserved